shaneosullivan/json-ai-translation/README.md

 your language edits in a single locale file, e.g. `en`, then want OpenAI to automatically translate just the changed or new strings into all the other locales.
-You can then either check these in, or open a pull request to send these suggestions to human translaters
+You can then either check these in, or open a pull request to send these suggestions to human translaters.

+Note that for this tool to detect which strings have changed in your main locale file, you should run this before committing that file to git.

 ## Getting Started